Cartoon Network (Asia): Vietnam

-In Vietnam, Cartoon Network Asia used to be available in English, but in April 2014, a localized feed was launched.
-The line-up is identical to the pan-Asian version, but the promos are entirely in Vietnamese (In addition, the original programming is either dubbed or has Vietnamese voice-over), and the local titles of the cartoons are shown on screen, right next to Cartoon Network's logo.
-The Vietnamese feed is available on VTC Digital, SCTV, Viettel, Hanoi Radio-Television (HCATV), Vietnam Television (VTVcab) and FPT Play.
+In Vietnam, where it was first introduced around 1995, Cartoon Network Asia used to be available in English, but in April 2014, a localized feed was launched.
+The line-up is identical to the pan-Asian version, but the promos are entirely in Vietnamese (In addition, the original programming is either dubbed or has a Vietnamese voice-over), and the local titles of the cartoons are shown on screen, right next to Cartoon Network's logo.
+The Vietnamese feed is available on most cable, IPTV, and Internet TV platforms in Vietnam.
 Starting in December 2016, a Vietnamese audio track for promos and adverts was introduced.

-A Vietnamese ad or other channel's promos (like Warner TV) may appear when promos are playing.
+During the channel’s breaks, third-party advertisements from Vietnam or promos for other channels (like Warner TV) may be shown.